Pack allergy-friendly lunches that still provide balanced nutrition to your school-ages kiddos.

 Note: These meals were packed for my 4-year-old daughter.
 Portions reflect what is appropriate for her age and eating habits.
 Please adjust portion size to meet your child’s unique needs.
 Also, all meals are vegetarian, as that is our family’s dietary preference.
-Meat can easily be incorporated into any of these lunch box ideas to reflect your family’s dietary preferences.
+Meat can easily be incorporated into any of these lunch box ideas.

 Without further ado….